 There are no prescribed terms for insurance contracts in Australia, other than those referred to above.
 However, in most classes of insurance there are commonly used clauses specific to the business line which generally reflect those found in London market policies in the same classes, including cross liabilities clauses (liability lines), reasonable precautions clauses (property lines) and subrogation provisions.
 Notification of Circumstance deeming clauses are often omitted from "claims made" policies due to case law which distorts their effect.
-Insureds may rely on a statutory provision to similar effect - section 40(3) of the Insurance Contracts Act.
+Insureds may rely on a statutory provision to similar effect (section 40(3), Insurance Contracts Act).

 Both facultative and treaty reinsurance exist in Australia in all their many and varied forms, although generally the terms of reinsurance agreements are similar to those used in the UK.

 Commonly found clauses

 There are three common clauses that arise in Australian reinsurance policies: "follow the settlement", "pay as may be paid" and "follow the fortune" clauses.